demirantay/notebook/syllabus-compsci.md

  - [X] Learn: Learn about testing.
 There are several ways to write tests such as unit , integration ..etc.
 Tests are very important do not skim through articles.
 Learn how to calculate test covarege.
  - [X] Project: Write tests for your package built above.
  - [ ] Learn Relational Databases there are many options but pick either PostgreSQL or MySQL
- - [ ] Learn: a Framework e.g. Django, Flask
+ - [X] Learn: a Framework e.g. Django, Flask (do not learn too much -- just play with it understand it)
- - [ ] Project: Make a CRUD application with the framework of your chosing
+ - [X] Project: Make a CRUD application with the framework of your chosing
  - [ ] Learn: a noSQL database you do not have to use it but understand how it is different from relational databases and why they are needed.
 MongoDB is a solid choice.
  - [ ] Learn: Caching, learn how to implenet app level caching using Redis or Memcached
  - [ ] Project: Implement caching to the application you have built above.